 As mentioned, if you or your partner own a car and have the extra time, you can do the move yourself.
 However, hiring professional help might be best simply because it would be faster and more efficient.
 After all, professionals know how to handle everything from fragile kitchenware to sturdier furniture items.
 For example, there are also companies that can help you with moving house utilities such as MyConnect.
 So, do your research, look at reviews, ask around for references, and there shouldn’t be any problems.

 The first thing you should do as soon as you get your keys is – get new ones.
 More precisely, you should change the locks.
-Of course, this depends on whether you’re the owner of the apartment or the renter (some landlords still allow their renters to change the locks).
+Of course, this depends on whether you’re the owner of the apartment or are moving into somewhere like one of these studio rental apartments (some landlords still allow their renters to change the locks).
 Next, you should take care of the details – set up the internet, change your address at the post office, and change your mail address if you’ve subscribed to any delivery services.
 This would ensure that your stuff is safe during the moving process Moreover, if you or your partner work from home, your online work wouldn’t suffer during the transition.